Nevada AG warns of tax season scams

 The caller then informs the taxpayer that he or she owes money to the IRS, and uses a variety of scare tactics to persuade the taxpayer to send payment with a money transfer or prepaid debit card.
 These tactics might include the threat of arrest, deportation or the loss of a business or driver’s license unless the balance is immediately paid.
 Often, this is the first the taxpayer hears of the debt, when he or she may not owe anything at all.

 In reality, the IRS will not initiate contact about a tax obligation by phone, email or social media.
 If a consumer suspects the caller is an impostor, the best option is to hang up and call the IRS directly to confirm whether any money is owed.
-If you are able to gather information or specifics about the caller, you are encouraged to report the call to the Federal Trade Commission or the Treasury Inspector General for Tax Administration.
+If you are able to gather information or specifics about the caller, you are encouraged to report the call to the

 As consumers’ awareness of the tax scam calls increases, fraudsters have moved to other media to adapt.
 Some tax scammers have been sending fraudulent CP2000 notices via email or regular mail to consumers.